hi-ogawa/js-utils/packages/tiny-refresh/README.md

 # tiny-refresh

-Simple Vite plugin and Webpack loader to enable component HMR for React-like UI libraries
+Simple Vite plugin and Webpack loader to enable component HMR for React-like libraries

 ## usages